Save/Download the page’s content as PDF below so you have the information even if you do not have access to wifi/internet

 Step 1: Full registration at the Asylum Service

-You will be invited to submit your application in person to one of the Regional Asylum Offices or Units.
-You may also submit applications for members of your family, if they are with you in Greece and they wish to do so too.
+You will be invited to fully register your application in person to one of the Regional Asylum Offices or Units.
+You may also submit applications for members of your family if they are with you in Greece and they wish to do so too.

-In order to submit your asylum application you are entitled to the assistance of an interpreter provided by the authorities.
+In order to submit your international protection application you are entitled to the assistance of an interpreter provided by the authorities.

 When submitting your application, you must answer with absolute sincerity all questions asked by the Asylum Service staff.
 If you provide false evidence or make false claims, this may have a negative effect on the judgment of your case.

 When you submit your application for international protection, you and any members of your family will be photographed.
 You and any person above the age of 14 in your family will also be fingerprinted.
 Your fingerprints will be entered into the European Central Database EURODAC and if the conditions are met, your application might be examined by another EU member state (see “Dublin III”).